 At the same time, a large body of social science research has found disparities by income in measures of children’s achievement, school performance, and learning-related behaviors, such as attention and self-regulation.

-Developmental scientists agree that poverty is especially likely to shape children’s early development because of the high plasticity and rapid growth of the brain during the first three years of life.
+Developmental scientists agree that poverty is especially likely to shape children’s early development because of the high plasticity and rapid growth of the brain during the first years of life.
 To test these findings, a rigorous study is needed to examine how providing income support to families may affect infants’ and toddlers’ brain function and development.

 Baby’s First Years is the first causal study to test the connections between poverty reduction and brain development among very young children.